Luchixiang/NanoSIMS_Stabilizer_Plugin/README.md

 ## NanoSIMS Stabilizer manual

-This repository contains the source code for our NanoSIMS stabilizer ImageJ plugin.
+This repository contains the source code for our NanoSIMS stabilizer ImageJ plugin ([Tool to Resolve Distortions in Elemental and Isotopic Imaging](https://pubs.acs.org/doi/10.1021/jacs.4c05384)).

 If you prefer running with Python code, which allows batch processing and GPU acceleration, please refer to https://github.com/Luchixiang/NanoSIMS_Stabilizer_Python.